shireenf-ibm/stackrox/roxctl/netpol/README.md

 The output format can be set by using the `--output-format` parameter.
 Supported output formats: `txt, md, csv`.

-When running in a CI pipeline, roxctl `connectivity-diff` may benefit from the `--fail` option that stops the processing on the first encountered error.
+When running in a CI pipeline, `roxctl netpol connectivity diff` may benefit from the `--fail` option that stops the processing on the first encountered error.

 Using the `--strict` parameter produces an error "there were errors during execution" if any warnings appeared during the processing.
 Note that the combination of `--strict` and `--fail` will not stop on the first warning, as the interpretation of warnings as errors happens at the end of execution.